Mangustac/html-website/README.md

-Created a unique website design and implemented in on website, also added some animation.
+Created a unique website design and implemented in on coded HTML and CSS, also added some animation.

 _ _ _